Contramodules for algebraic groups: induction and projective covers: Introduction.

 The paper is organised into four main sections.
-In Section 1, we begin with a short review of coalgebras and comodules.
+In Section \ref{Section-contra-defns}, we begin with a short review of coalgebras and comodules.
 Then, we give the definition of a contramodule, and finally, provide some important constructions that will be used later in the paper.
-In Section 2, we give the construction of the induction functor for contramodules and prove that induction is left adjoint to the restriction functor.
-In Section 3, we state and prove our first main result, which relates the affineness of a quotient variety of two algebraic groups to the exactness of the induction functor.
-Finally, in Section 4, using constructions introduced in Section 1, we state and prove our result regarding the construction of projective covers of simple $G-$modules.
+In Section \ref{Section-res-and-ind}, we give the construction of the induction functor for contramodules and prove that induction is left adjoint to the restriction functor.
+In Section \ref{Section-affine}, we state and prove our first main result, which relates the affineness of a quotient variety of two algebraic groups to the exactness of the contra-induction functor.
+Finally, in Section \ref{Section-inverse-limit}, using constructions introduced in Section \ref{Section-contra-defns}, we state and prove the two results regarding the construction of the projective covers of simple $G$-modules in the category $k[G]$-Contra.